Alen-QK/VanManga/README.md

 ```
 **Cautions: DO NOT expose your local port outside your server in any kind of situation!**

+Then, when you boot your project image, you need to set you local port to connect exposing project port, and connect your local downloaded manga path to '/downloaded' path inside project.
+Then you will see downloaded manga in your local specify path.

 ## How to use this system?

 // TODO May need more update in the future.